 Environmental Operations Park

 This 50-acre wetlands supports aquatic vegetation and grasses through an ongoing restoration project.
 Over 2,000 acre-feet of water is treated through this natural system and returned to the aquifer each year to help protect the area’s unique environment.
 From Fall through Spring Yellow-headed Blackbirds roost among the cattails.
 Northern Shoveler, Cinnamon Teal and Ruddy Ducks cruise open water under the watchful eyes of hungry Northern Harrier or Peregrine Falcon.
-Find a 1,800 square-foot viewing platform, open 7:30 a.m. to 3:00 p.m.
+Find a 1,800 square-foot viewing platform, open 7:00 a.m. to 3:00 p.m.
 Monday through Friday.
-Guided bird walks are offered on Sundays, courtesy of the Friends of the San Pedro River, Southeastern Arizona Bird Observatory, and the Huachuca Audubon Society.
+Guided bird walks are offered on Sundays at 7:00 a.m., (March through October) and at 8:00 a.m.
+(November through February) courtesy of the Friends of the San Pedro River and the Southeastern Arizona Bird Observatory.
 Hwy 90 East, left (north) onto N. Kino Road (between mileposts 324 and 325).

 Willcox Playa and Whitewater Draw